Feastio

 The Barn

-Rhinos are used to walking around on the natural ground, so materials like concrete would be too harsh on their bodies.
-And, by the way, rhinos are the second largest land animal after elephants.
+Rhinos are used to walking on natural ground, so materials like concrete would be too harsh on their bodies.
+By the way, rhinos are the second-largest land animals after elephants.

 In addition to learning about the barn, Christine gave us a safety briefing before our encounter with Blake in a particular area adjacent to his enclosure.